Skip to the content.

 Biography

 Baosheng, also known as James, has a background in biomedical engineering (pdf logo CV).
-He received his Bachelor’s from the University of Auckland, supervised by Assoc.
-Prof. Richard Clarke and Prof. John Cater, he modelled the computational fluid dynamics of the human vocal tract.
-James interned at the Auckland Bioengineering Institute, where he used machine learning to predict soft tissue deformation for cancer imaging, supervised by Dr. Duane Malcolm.
-And modelled the motions of the human shoulder complex to evaluate novel motion capture technologies, supervised by Dr. Kumar Mithraratne and Dr. Ted Yeung.
+He earned his Bachelor’s from the University of Auckland, modeling the human vocal tract’s fluid dynamics under Prof. Richard Clarke and Prof. John Cater.
+He interned at the Auckland Bioengineering Institute, using machine learning to predict soft tissue deformation for cancer imaging under Dr. Duane Malcolm, and evaluated motion capture technologies for the shoulder complex, supervised by Dr. Kumar Mithraratne and Dr. Ted Yeung.

-James received his Master’s from the Technical University of Denmark (DTU), where he researched hybrid brain-computer interfaces, supervised by Assoc.
-Prof. Sadasivan Puthusserypady and Prof. John Paulin Hansen, their paper was given the Best Paper Award at the 2020 COGAIN Symposium.
-James also served as a bioinformatics programmer and modeller on a student team that won a gold medal at an international synthetic biology competition (iGEM), advised by Assoc.
-Prof. Christopher Workman.
+James completed his Master’s at the Technical University of Denmark (DTU), researching hybrid brain-computer interfaces under Prof. Sadasivan Puthusserypady and Prof. John Paulin Hansen, their paper was given the Best Paper Award.
+He also contributed as a bioinformatics programmer on a gold medal-winning iGEM team, advised by Prof. Christopher Workman.

-After his MSc., James worked as a research assistant at DTU, led by Dr. Fiona Bríd Mulvey, Assoc.
-Prof. Per Bækgaard, and in collaboration with occupational therapists, he helped develop a smart visual aid as XR headset for visually imparied patients.
-James later joined the lab of Prof. Hans Gellersen at Lancaster University as a PhD student, where he now applies ML and signal processing to develop novel classifiers for eye-head movements.
+After his MSc., James worked as a research assistant at DTU, led by Dr. Fiona Bríd Mulvey and Prof. Per Bækgaard, and in collaboration with occupational therapists, he helped develop a smart visual aid as XR headset for visually imparied patients.
+Currently, as a PhD student in Prof. Hans Gellersen’s lab at Lancaster University, he applies machine learning and signal processing to develop classifiers for eye-head movements.
+During his PhD, he interned at Google AR with Dr. Mar Gonzalez-Franco and Lucy Abramyan.

 Using an experimental approach, James explores various interfacing technologies, including eye tracking, virtual reality and XR headsets, EOG glasses, and EEG.
 And has co-authored publications in CHI, INTERACT, ETRA, and COGAIN.
 In James’ diverse projects and interdisciplinary endeavors, a consistent theme prevails: harnessing technology and the power of computational modelling to enhance the lives of people.